 Lloyd George repeatedly claimed it was the Valuation they feared.

 Industrial unrest did not fizzle out before 1914.
-In 1914 the big Unions were talking about uniting for a general strike, which would stop the country and stop any war.
+In 1914 the big Unions were talking about uniting for a general strike, which would stop the country and could stop any war.

 The ramping up of tensions with Germany throughout this period was recognised as tactic to scare the public away from radical domestic reform.